 Practice safe and responsible stewardship of our water, air, and land through efficient and effective education, technology, and business practices.

 WSSC Operates and Maintains

 3 reservoirs – Triadelphia, Rocky Gorge and Little Seneca with total holding capacity of 14 billion gallons (Note: Jennings Randolph Reservoir holds an additional 13 billion gallons of water shared with Fairfax Water and the Washington Aqueduct)

 2 water filtration plants – the Patuxent (max 56 million gallons per day MGD) and the Potomac (max 285 MGD) plants produce an average of 167 million gallons per day (MGD) of safe drinking water

 6 wastewater treatment plants – Western Branch, Piscataway, Parkway, Seneca, Damascus and Hyattstown, with a total capacity to handle 74.1 million gallons of wastewater per day.

 The Blue Plains Advanced Wastewater Treatment Plant, operated by DC Water, handles as much as an additional 169 MGD under a cost sharing agreement with the WSSC, treating on average approximately 65% of the Commission’s wastewater annually.

-More than 5,500 miles of water main lines and nearly 5,400 miles of sewer main lines.
+Nearly 5,600 miles of water main lines and more than 5,400 miles of sewer main lines.

 Miscellaneous WSSC Facts

-- Our state-of-the-art laboratory performs 500,000 tests to ensure water safety and quality.
+- Our state-of-the-art laboratory performs an estimated 500,000 tests annually to ensure water safety and quality.